Skip header and navigation

 Scope and Content

-Item is an audiocassette tape containing an interview with Betty Gibson about her teaching career.
-Interviewer is JE Bateman.
+Item is an audiocassette tape containing an interview with Faith Flay about child labor in England and her career as a midwife.
+Interviewer is Kay Briggs.

 Notes